jerrygreen/setup.sh/README.md

 curl -sL https://x.jerrygreen.me/setup.sh | bash
 ```

 This will create [`~/.rc`](https://github.com/jerrygreen/setup.sh/tree/master/.rc) folder with opinionated environmental settings, which are applied automatically.

-It installs the most recent version, can be safely re-run as many times as you need.
+To update, - just run this script again.
+For that, you can quickly search your Bash history by typing <kbd>Ctrl+R</kbd> -> `setup.sh`, and this command will pop-up.

 ## Supports